neruti-developers/neruti-demo2-dl4j/README.md

 This demo is related to direct marketing campaigns of a Portuguese banking instutition.

 "The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed."
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be (or not) subscribed.

+The classification goal is to predict if the client will subscribe a term deposit (variable y)."

 On the average website, there is an abundance of information to be collected about who interacts with your product/site and how.
 By leveraging all of this data, we can gain insights into customer behavior.